-In 2013, three groups — GuideStar, Charity Navigator, and the Better Business Bureau Wise Giving Alliance — launched a campaign called “The Overhead Myth” that decries the “false conception that financial ratios are the sole indicator of nonprofit performance.”
+In 2013, three groups — GuideStar, Better Business Bureau Wise Giving Alliance — launched a campaign called “The Overhead Myth” that decries the “false conception that financial ratios are the sole indicator of nonprofit performance.”

 Instead, they urge donors to “pay attention to other factors,” such as leadership, transparency, and results, even though those are notoriously difficult to measure.

 Additionally, the federal government recently issued new rules for how government agencies that contract with nonprofits should reimburse them for their costs.